ScienceParkStudyGroup/microbiome-lesson/_episodes/06-bacterial-composition.md

 Within the Proteobacteria, 77% of the reads were identified as Alphaproteobacteria.

-## 4. Global bacterial community composition for each treatment - Barplot
+## 4. Global bacterial community composition for each treatment using barplot

 We will visualize here the global bacterial composition in the Loue River for each treatment.
 We already calculated for each OTU the sum of counts for all the samples that belong to a same treatment.
 We will then pool the OTU that belong to the same Phylum.